microsoft/testfx-docs/RFCs/005-Framework-Extensibility-Custom-DataSource.md

 MyFavMSTestV2Test (4,5,6)
 ```

-###  Discovery of `DataSource` attributes
+###  Discovery of `TestDataSource` attributes
 The MSTest v2 framework, on discovering a `TestMethod` probes additional attributes.
-On finding attributes inheriting from `IDataSource`, framework invokes `GetData()` to fetch test data and iteratively invokes test method with the test data as arguments.
+On finding attributes inheriting from `TestDataSource`, framework invokes `GetData()` to fetch test data and iteratively invokes test method with the test data as arguments.

-### Benefits of using `DataSource`
+### Benefits of using `TestDataSource`
-1. Users can extend `DataSource` to support custom data sources.
+1. Users can extend `TestDataSource` to support custom data sources.
 2. Multiple tests can reuse the test data defined in same data source.
 3. A test case can use multiple test data sources.